 - Injury details: Discussing details about the injuries immediately can weaken the accident victim’s case.
 Some types of injuries can present more serious complications later on.
 While the severity of the injuries will decide the settlement amount, the details regarding the same can be shared later after understanding the extent of injuries and expenses incurred.
 Giving a general description like (I have injured my neck, back, leg, etc.) will suffice.

 - Medical Records: Eventually, the other party’s insurance could request medical records for settlement.
 Providing them with medical records early in the case can damage the accident victim’s claim.
 It is prudent to divulge medical records to the other party’s insurance adjuster only after consultation with their own lawyer.
 Moreover, the accident victim has the right to decide the amount of information they want to divulge.

 What to Do if a Loved One has been Killed in a Car Accident

-At Willens Law Offices in Chicago, we have assisted many grieving families find the answers they need and deserve after a fatal car accident.
+At Willens & Baez in Chicago, we have assisted many grieving families find the answers they need and deserve after a fatal car accident.

 If you need to read this post, our hearts go out to you.
 Losing a loved in one in a fatal car accident is simply devastating and upends your entire world.
 Even while you’re overwhelmed with grief, you are likely consumed by the questions: How could this possibly happen?
 Who is to blame?
 What will I do now?